 Connected App Admin

 As a connected app admin, you install, uninstall, and—when necessary—block connected apps from the Salesforce org.
 You also configure permissions and policies for the apps, explicitly defining who can use the connected apps and where they can access the apps from.
-These permissions and policies, which include profiles, permission sets, IP range restrictions, and two-factor authentication, provide extra security for your org.
+These permissions and policies, which include profiles, permission sets, IP range restrictions, and multi-factor authentication, provide extra security for your org.

 We’ve given you an overview about how to use connected apps.
 Now that we’ve introduced you, let’s get to know each use case a little better, starting with how you can use connected apps to access data.